-We learn that Turlough’s parents are both dead.
-The headmaster tells the Brig that he deals with a very strange solicitor in London.
+We learn that Turlough’s parents are both dead, and the headmaster deals with a very strange solicitor in London.

-Sue: Yes, he’s so strange, he walks around with a dead bird for a fascinator.
+Sue: He’s so strange, he walks around with a dead bird for a fascinator.

 Me: No, that’s a completely different strange man.
 I think.
 Actually, now that you mention it, maybe he is referring to the Black Guardian.